-A non-school candidate in an ATAR course examination is one who has not formally studied the course at a school, but under some other arrangement.
-This means that the candidate will not have a school assessment to contribute to their final scaled mark for the course.
+A non-school candidate in an ATAR course examination is someone who has not formally studied the course at a school.
+This means that the candidate will not have completed any school assessment to contribute to their final scaled mark for the course.
 Consequently, the scaled mark for the course is calculated on the examination mark only.
 Non-school candidates do not receive an ATAR course report.